hurtn/ranger-migration/deployment.md

 ## Infrastructure Requirements and Deployment Guide

-If the managed identity of the Function App is to be used throughout the solution then skip the first step, otherwise create a service principal to set permissions on the data lake and access the SQL database.
+This solution supports either managed identity or service principal based authentication and authorisation to set permissions on the data lake and access the SQL database.
+From an application perspective, this is determined by whether the SPNID and SPNSecret app cconfigurations settings exist or not.
+If not, the managed identity of the Function App will be used throughout the solution.
+Based on your setup the first step may not be required.

  1. __Service Principal__.